Last Updated on October 3, 2023 by Editorial Team

 Parents can offer an easily comprehensible comparison of barter system days to the modern economy of present times by using these money manipulatives for first graders.
 They can further familiarize young learners with debit cards, ATMs, etc.

 11. Magnetic Fraction Tiles and Circles Activity Set

 Kids can use the activity cards provided to build a variety of fractions and display them on the card.
 There is also space for kids to write fractional equations as they represent them on the card in two different ways.
 Use this manipulative for individual or small group activities in your classroom and see kids learn fractions in one of the most interesting ways.

 How math manipulatives make early math easier for first-grade students?

 Teaching math to first graders can become more challenging if they suffer from math anxiety.
 Manipulatives help ease the learning process and allow us to acquaint kids with math concepts the gamified way.
 Some of the supportive qualities of manipulatives are:

 - Math manipulatives allow giving practice of concepts in various ways.
 So, the kids become more receptive to the solution methods and try to apply different strategies.

 First grade is the crucial learning stage for a math beginner.
-The manipulatives come as engaging respite from the conventional methods that may not be easy to comprehend for one and all.
-With playful approach, these manipulatives stimulate readiness for learning in kids, allowing them to enjoy math rather than be scared of it.
+The manipulatives come as an engaging respite from the conventional methods that may not be easy to comprehend for one and all.
+With a playful approach, these manipulatives stimulate readiness for learning in kids, allowing them to enjoy math rather than be scared of it.